 Upon a written finding that a covered entity, program operator, stewardship organization or authorized collector has not met a material requirement of the Act, CalRecycle may, after affording the covered entity, program operator, stewardship organization or authorized collector a reasonable opportunity to respond to, or rebut, the finding, revoke a program operator’s approval or require the program operator to resubmit a plan, or to require additional reporting relating to compliance with the material requirement of the Act that was not met. § 42035.4.

-With eight offices across the country, including in San Francisco, Beveridge & Diamond has been involved with pharmaceutical take-back requirements since the earliest implementation of such legislation.
-Beveridge & Diamond’s Pharmaceutical and Health Care Practice Group assists pharmaceutical companies on a wide range of environmental and product-related matters in the US and overseas.
+Beveridge & Diamond’s Pharmaceuticals and Health Care industry group assists pharmaceutical companies on a wide range of environmental and product-related matters in the US and overseas.
 For more information, please contact the authors.